75 Sights in Lisbon, Portugal (with Map and Images)

 Wikipedia: Restelo Hermitage (EN), Website, Heritage Website Sipa, Heritage Website

-The Mendonça Palace is located on Rua Marquês de Fronteira in São Sebastião da Pedreira, currently the parish of Avenidas Novas, in Lisbon.
+The Palacete Mendonça is located on Rua Marquês de Fronteira in São Sebastião da Pedreira, current parish of Avenidas Novas, in Lisbon.
 It was designed between 1900 and 1902 by the architect Ventura Terra for Henrique José Monteiro de Mendonça.

 The Museu das Comunicações is a technology museum in Lisbon, Portugal.
 Dedicated to promote the study, conservation and dissemination of the historical, scientific and technological communications heritage, The museum focuses on the History of communication, particularly in Portugal

-It was initially known as Casas da Costa do Castelo and later Palácio da Costa, and only later was it called Vila Flor Palace.
+It was initially known as Casas da Costa do Castelo and later Palácio da Costa, and only later was it called Palácio Vila Flor.
 It owes its name to the fact that at the end of the Monarchy, at the beginning of the century.
-It was bought and the last Counts of Vila Flor lived there, to whom it currently belongs.
+It was bought and the last counts of Vila Flor lived there, to whom it currently belongs.

-The Mãe d'Água das Amoreiras Reservoir, better known as just Mãe d'Água das Amoreiras, is the deposit that collects water from the Águas Livres aqueduct, in the district of Lisbon.
-It was designed in 1745 and built in the Amoreiras Garden, being completed in 1834.
+The Mãe d'Água das Amoreiras Reservoir, better known as just Mãe d'Água das Amoreiras, is the deposit that collects the water from the Águas Livres aqueduct, in the district of Lisbon.
+It was designed in 1745 and built in Jardim das Amoreiras, being completed in 1834.

 The Quinta dos Lagares d'El-Rei, is a quinta and manor house on the Portuguese estate of Quinta dos Lagares d'El-Rei, part of the Senhorio dos Lagares d'El-Rei, a feudal fiefdom, seated in the civil parish of Alvalade, in the municipality of Lisbon.

 The Church of Loreto is located next to Largo do Chiado, on the corner of Rua da Misericórdia, in Lisbon.
 The author of the project to build this church was José da Costa e Silva.
-With the earthquake of 1755 the temple suffered great damage and was rebuilt in 1785.
+With the earthquake of 1755 the temple suffered great damage, having been rebuilt in 1785.

 The National Museum of Ethnology is an ethnology museum in Lisbon, Portugal.
 The museum holds in its collections the most relevant ethnographic heritage in Portugal.
 It is responsible for the safeguarding and management of nearly half a million items.